FINANCIAL VALUE = FCF & ROIC

 Invest in Company 1 or Company 2?

 Let’s start this off with a choice for you.
 Imagine you are an investor, and you have a choice between two companies to invest $100,000 for 1% ownership of whichever company you choose.
-The two companies are growing profit at the same growth rate.
+The two companies are growing profits at the same growth rate.
 But, over the past 5 years, company 1 has generated $20 million in profit, while company 2 has generated $15 million in profit.
 Their profit growth is represented in the following chart.
 Which company should you invest in?

 Yes, this is a trick question.
-While profit (i.e., net income) is important to the business, how much cash (i.e., Free Cash Flow) a business creates is typically the underpinning of a business’ financial valuation.
+While profit (i.e., net income) is important to the business, how much cash (i.e., Free Cash Flow) a business creates is typically the underpinning of a business’s financial valuation.
 Let’s go back to company 1 and company 2.

 While company 1 generated “big profit”; it took substantial invested capital to generate the profit.
 Invested capital is the amount of money that has been invested in a business for purchasing inventory, equipment, property, leases, and funding the difference between accounts receivable (i.e., how much money is owed by customers to the business) versus accounts payable (i.e., how much business owes vendors).
-You can think of company 1 as a traditional retailer, that necessitates a lot of inventory, buildings, and equipment for their stores.
+You can think of company 1 as a traditional retailer, that necessitates a lot of inventory, buildings, and equipment for its stores.
 And, as the retailer grows it needs more invested capital to open up new stores.

 Take a look below.
 In our example, over 5 years, company 1 needs $15 m ($3 m a year over 5 years) in invested capital to create $20 m in profit.
 In the end, company 1 generated $5 m in free cash flow over the past 5 years.